Step outside of your oven (literally and figuratively), and let’s make easy Grilled Cod!

 While I enjoy each of the baked cod recipes above, grilling cod has an “it” factor that can’t be imitated by any other cooking method.
 Grilled fish is subtly smoky, lightly crisp on the outside, and meltingly tender on the inside.

 Cod is good for you too!
-Cod is a great source of lean protein and Vitamin-B (find out more about cod health benefits here).
+Cod, like Grilled Swordfish, is a great source of lean protein and Vitamin-B (find out more about cod health benefits here).

 How to Grill Cod